 Executive Summary

-• Our Inside 365 Business Premium offers a deep-dive into each of the features of the Microsoft 365 Business Premium subscription – especially those that may be lesser-known.
+- Our Inside 365 Business Premium series offers a deep dive into the features included with Microsoft 365 Business Premium, especially the ones that are easy to miss.

 Introduction